meta-llama/llama-cookbook/end-to-end-use-cases/coding/text2sql/tool/README.md

 python create_reasoning_dataset.py --input_json ../data/train/train.json --db_root_path ../data/train/train_databases
 ```

-This will create `text2sql_cot_dataset` dataset in the conversation format ready for fine-tuning.
+This will create a `text2sql_cot_dataset` dataset and `train_text2sql_cot_dataset.json` in the conversation format ready for fine-tuning.
 Each example in the dataset is generated from the code snippet below:

 ```
 prompt = f"""